-Though different types of allergy overlap each other, food allergies typically begin in young under one-year of age, and in elderly animals.
+Though different types of allergy tend to overlap each other, food allergies typically affect young (under one year of age) and elderly animals.
 When an animal has a food allergy, the areas affected are the ears, rears, and feet.
-If an animal is licking its feet, scratching its ears and dragging their fanny; food allergies is at least part of the problem.
+Many animals exhibit skin problems as a result of a food allergy.
+If an animal is licking its feet, scratching its ears and dragging its fanny, food allergies is at least part of the problem.

-As with other allergies, excess licking can occur and can causes skin infections from secondary bacteria, yeast or fungi.
+As with other allergies, excess licking can occur and can cause skin infections from secondary bacteria, yeast or fungi.
 Your pet may need antibiotics and antifungals for 30 days to eliminate the infections and allow the skin to recover.
-For problem cases Prednisone is added to get the itch under control.
+For problem cases, Prednisone is added to get the itch under control.

 - It is helpful to bathe the dog twice a week with VET BASICS® ChlorConazole™ Shampoo for about 2-3 weeks to help soothe the skin and counter infection.

-- Doc Roy's® RESCUE DERM is all natural and non-greasy; so great to treat feet of house dogs without spotting furniture or carpet!
-RESCUE DERM is helpful with skin healing and rejuvenation between toes and pads.
+- Doc Roy's® Rescue Derm is all natural and non-greasy; so it's great to treat the feet of house dogs without spotting furniture or carpet!
+Rescue Derm is helpful with skin healing and rejuvenation between toes and pads.

-The constant licking caused by food allergy drives people crazy as well as their pets.
+The constant licking caused by food allergies drives people and their pets crazy.
 Often pollen and contact allergy is complicated with food allergy and must all be treated together to gain control.
-By limiting the allergens in food and treating pollen allergy you can gain control of the allergy season itch-scratch problems!
+By limiting the allergens in food and treating pollen allergy, you can gain control of the allergy and itch-scratch problems!